yuanfang-chen/yuanfang-chen.github.io/docs/_drafts/Blackwell-Tensor-Core.markdown

 - The number of columns allocated must be a power of 2 and at least 32
 - each warp can only access 32 of the 128 TMEM lanes
 - TMEM is only for Tensor Core; SIMT operations are not supported on TMEM

+The [shared memory descriptor](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#tcgen05-shared-memory-descriptor) describes the properties of multiplicand matrix in shared memory including its location in the shared memory of the current CTA.
+It is a 64-bit value contained in a register with the following layout:

+The [instruction descriptor](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#tcgen05-instruction-descriptor) describes the shapes, types and other details of all the matrices and the matrix-multiplication-and-accumulation operation.
+It is a 32-bit value in registers and the exact layout is dependent on the MMA-Kind:

+Typically, data gets into TMEM via UMMA operations, and is explicitly moved out to registers using tcgen05.ld for post-processing.
+It’s also possible for threads to manually load data into TMEM, either from SMEM through tcgen05.cp or from registers through tcgen05.st.
+However, TMEM access patterns for explicit load and store are very restricted.
+Each warp within a warpgroup can only access 32 lanes (with warp 0 associated to lanes 0-31, warp 1 to lanes 32-63, and so forth).
+Additionally, both the UMMA operation and the data movement operations expect certain data layouts.
+Luckily for us, CUTLASS provides utility functions that we’ll cover later that simplify the process of organizing data via swizzling.
+That said, those interested can find the layout information in the PTX guide.

+Finally, besides UMMA operations and these data movement instructions, no other operations access data from TMEM.
+In other words, all pre-processing must happen before the data is loaded onto TMEM, and all post-processing must happen after the data is retrieved out of TMEM.

 ## Prefered Thread Block Cluster